 Yunet’s prices are okay; not the cheapest on the market, but not overly expensive either.
 You can choose between a one-month and one-year term, and you get a good discount for choosing the latter.
 You also get a discount on domain registration when you purchase a hosting plan, and a choice of SSL certificate too.
 The checkout flow is a little confusing, but it’s not a huge problem.

-You can contact the company by email or telephone for technical support during extended business hours: 8 am to 10 pm on weekdays, and 9 am to 5 pm on Saturdays.
-You can also fill out an online form.
+You can reach out to the company for technical support through email or telephone during their extended business hours, which are from 8 am to 10 pm on weekdays and 9 am to 5 pm on Saturdays.
+Additionally, there’s an online form available for you to fill out.

 I received no reply when I sent an email to customer services on a weekday morning.